 Mosel Riesling blossoms as it matures.
 Every year, we dedicate the Spring Issue of Mosel Fine Wines to the beauty of mature Mosel.
 This includes the largest "10-Years-After" Riesling retrospectives made anywhere in the world.
-After a legendary 2006 vintage last year, we took on the somewhat forgotten 2007 vintage this year.
+After the pure and ripe 2007 vintage last year, we took on the cooler 2008 vintage this year.

 You are a subscriber and miss this Issue?
 Simply send us a request by email and we will be happy to send you a copy.